What it does: Analytics

 The vibe of the place

 Economic commentator Richard Florida has expressed amazement at SAS’s “holistic integration of work and play, art and science, and business and life”.
 The company has topped ‘Best Places to Work’ surveys for decades.
 It has a turnover rate that is a fraction of the industry average.
-It’s ability to achieve consistently high growth and generate enormous profits while pampering its employees in a manner reminiscent of a Scandinavian welfare state is studied at business schools around the world.
+It’s the ability to achieve consistently high growth and generate enormous profits while pampering its employees in a manner reminiscent of a Scandinavian welfare state is studied at business schools around the world.

 In short, if you’re not happy and engaged after getting a job at SAS, you most likely need to see a psychologist rather than a recruitment consultant.